Reviews You Can Rely On

 Credit: Adam Paashaus

 For all the models on the market with designs that look like they came from NASA engineers, we didn't expect such a basic design to perform as well.
-What we discovered is that the highly engineered designs are mostly overcoming the sweaty back issue.
+We discovered that the highly engineered designs mostly overcome the sweaty back issue.
 The Circuit rests right up against your back and doesn't provide any degree of ventilation other than the padded mesh, which mostly acts to wick moisture away from your back.

 Credit: Adam Paashaus

-ULA doesn't make "women's-specific" models but rather offers two shapes of shoulder straps.
-We tested the "S-Curve" style here and were surprised to find it shaped just like most other women's models.
-The width of the straps could potentially rub the arms of petite women, but for most testers, it wrapped nicely around our shoulders, curving quickly under our arms to avoid chafing caused by straps that are too wide and straps designed for men.
+ULA doesn't make “women's-specific” models but rather offers two shapes of shoulder straps.
+We tested the “S-Curve” style here and were surprised to find it shaped like most other women's models.
+The width of the straps could rub the arms of petite women, but for most testers, it wrapped nicely around our shoulders, curving quickly under our arms to avoid chafing caused by straps that are too wide and straps designed for men and those with broader shoulders.

 Compare the S-curve shoulder strap (left) to the J-curve (right).